 First we’ll start by making the vegan ladyfingers (with a gluten free option).
 Then we’ll make the custard-like dairy free mascarpone, and then finally we’ll assemble the tiramisu!

-Homemade Vegan Ladyfingers (Gluten Free Option)
+Homemade Vegan Ladyfingers (with Gluten Free Option)

-Originally, I had developed this recipe using my vegan vanilla cupcake batter, and spread the onto a baking sheet to bake.
-It was a great vegan ladyfinger, but I wanted something a bit closer to the real deal.
+Now when I first tried to make this recipe, I had developed this recipe using my vegan vanilla cupcake batter, and spread the onto a baking sheet to bake.
+It was a honestly more like cake sticks, and everyone else on the internet decided to do the same.

 This new version of a vegan ladyfinger is truly it.
 The lady fingers are light and fluffy, yet structured enough that when they soak up the espresso, the ladyfingers still maintain their shape and don’t become too sponge-like.